Hannah Hicks

-Hannah Charlotte Hicks is a female international table tennis player from England.
+Hannah Charlotte Hicks (born 29 April 1991) is a female international table tennis player from England.

 Table tennis career

 She represented England at three successive World Table Tennis Championships, from 2010 and 2014, in the Corbillon Cup (women's team event).

 She competed in the 2010 Commonwealth Games and won a Junior English National Table Tennis Championships title.
 Her coach is Nicky Jarvis.